 Leaving a car dirty can speed up aging and reduce the safety of the vehicle.
 Knowing how dirt and other contaminants can cause damage to your car and addressing the main causes can help keep the car safe on the road.
 For example, driving with heavily oxidised headlights or dirty windows can hinder your vision during rainy weather whilst driving.
 The last thing you would want to do, is to take your eyes off the road and hands off the steering wheel to wipe the windows.
 Accidents of this nature can often be overlooked and underestimated.

 One of the main culprits of contamination is dirt since it is so abundant.
 Though during rains, some of the dirt may wash off, but, many forget to realise that rain itself contains dust/dirt particles inside.
 So, when all else dries the following day, you are left with heavy water stain marks that have etched on to your clear coat paintwork.
 Even worse are insects, the hard body shells would act like stones or pebbles that will scrape into the paint deep enough to ruin the surface – handle with care and use the right automotive shampoos to treat them.
+Using a machine polish by an experienced car detailer should be able to make easy work of such circumstances, assuming that the scratch is not too deep.

 Bird Droppings, Bug Guts and Tree Sap